www.stjosephmossley.org.uk [email protected]

 CONFESSIONS – Saturday at 12 noon and on request.

-FOOD BANK – Many thanks for the food left in the porch – taken to the Food Bank on Thursday and ever so gratefully received.
+FOOD BANK – thank you so much for the food left in the porch – taken to the Food Bank on Thursday, and, as always, received with gratitude.